 Permanent hair colour

 A hair colouring product that does not wash out and colours all the hair permanently.
-This includes grey hairs.
+This includes grey hair.
 The colour molecules in conjunction with the hydrogen peroxide penetrate deep into the hair’s cortex, changing the hair’s colour.

-A traditional technique used to set hair in order to create a wave or soft curl.
+A traditional technique used to set hair to create a wave or soft curl.
 A small section of damp hair is wound into a spiral and pinned into place.
 Once dry, it is combed out to produce a soft curl or wave.

-Postiche refers to any item of fake hair, from wigs and hair pieces to beards, moustaches, side boards and eye brows.
+Postiche refers to any item of fake hair, from wigs and hairpieces to beards, moustaches, sideboards, and eyebrows.
 Can be made from real hair (human, yak, wool) or synthetics (acrylic).

-A finishing makeup product used to set liquid and cream makeup products.
-It is also used to matte down excess shine on skin or tone down special effect makeup like tattoos.
+A finishing makeup product is used to set liquid and cream makeup products.
+It is also used to matte down the excess shine on skin or tone down special effect makeup like tattoos.
 It can be either a loose powder or pressed powder formulation.
 A powder puff is used to apply the power by pressing into the skin.
 Any excess is then dusted off with a powder brush.